-Crack slaw is a popular low-carb dish that’s taken the keto community by storm.
+Perhaps best described as stir-fry-meets-coleslaw with a dash of Eastern flavor, keto crack slaw is a popular low-carb dish that’s taken the keto, paleo, and Whole30 communities by storm.

 With plenty of crunchy cruciferous veggies, protein, and an addictive Asian-style sauce, this is the perfect side dish for a big meal.
 Or, you could use it as your main dish on a busy weeknight.

 While traditional coleslaw is mostly veggies, this slaw takes it to the next level with the addition of ground pork.
 Swap out the ground pork for grass-fed beef, chicken, or turkey to mix things up.

 Looking for even more spice?
 Throw in some sriracha sauce.

 This crack slaw recipe is: